Bindusrisai/Assignment_2021/README.md

 the key will no longer be available for Read or Delete operations.

-7. Appropriate error responses must always be returned to a client if it uses the data store in unexpected ways or breaches any limit.
+7. Appropriate error responses must always be returned to a client if it uses the data store in unexpected ways or breaches any limit .